Zhou Daguan describes ancient Angor at its peak

 In a story by Edgar Rice Burroughs an explorer chops his way with a machete through the Cambodian jungle to a lost world – a remnant of ancient Angkor still thriving.
-“The Land of Hidden Men” (now public domain) may be an entertaining yarn, but Angkor Wat – one of the greatest cultures of the medieval world- was swallowed by the jungle, and then rediscovered in the nineteenth century.
+The tale of “The Land of Hidden Men” may be an entertaining yarn, but Angkor Wat – one of the greatest cultures of the medieval world- was swallowed by the jungle, and then rediscovered in the nineteenth century.
 The ancient kingdom boasted 102 public hospitals.
-Only one first-hand account of its capital exists, from the pen of Zhou Daguan, a contemporary Chinese diplomat who later published a book entitled The Customs of Cambodia.
-That text was first translated to a European language by Paul Pelliot in 1902.
+Only one first-hand account of its capital exists, from the pen of Zhou Daguan, a contemporary Chinese diplomat who later published a book entitled “The Customs of Cambodia”.
+Zhou Daguan was born Zhou Dake, in a small town in a coastal region of China.
+For some reason, he changed his name after he returned from Cambodia.
+Some speculate that the Chinese emperor planned to attack Cambodia, and that that might be the reasons for the many details in Daguan’s book.
+His text only caught the attention of the world after it was translated into French by Paul Pelliot in 1902.
 The following are excerpts:

 Paul Pelliot (1878 –1945) was a French Sinologist and Orientalist who explored Central Asia and discovered several ancient manuscripts.

-This Tche-la is also called Tchan-la.
+“This Tche-la is also called Tchan-la.
 The native name is Kan-po-tche.
 The current dynasty, based on Tibetan religious books, calls this country Kan-p’ou-tche, phonetically close to Kan-potche.

 Everyone, starting with the sovereign, both men and women, wear their hair in a bun and have bare shoulders.
 They simply wrap a piece of cloth around their waist.
 There are many rules regarding the fabrics based on each person’s rank.
 Only the prince can wear continuous patterned fabrics.
 He wears a golden diadem, similar to those on the heads of vajradharas.
 Sometimes, he does not wear a diadem and simply wraps a garland of fragrant flowers reminiscent of jasmine in his bun.